Yosimitso/WorkingForumBundle/README.md

 - Smiley system
 - Database safety : no HTML stored, only markdown
 - Search system
+- Backend administration
+- Quoting system

 Setup
 ------------------
-This bundle use KnpPaginatorBundle for pagination, KnpMarkdown for backend markdown rendering Add to your composer.json, section 'require'
+This bundle use KnpPaginatorBundle for pagination, KnpMarkdown for markdown rendering Add to your composer.json, section 'require'
 ````json
 "require" : {